Couples are stressed out more than ever.

 - Schedule time for sex

-If you’re a busy couple that has been together for a while, it’s also essential that you set aside time for sexual contact.
+If you’re a busy couple that has been together for a while, it’s also essential that you set aside time for sex.

 Once the honeymoon stage of your relationship is over (which generally lasts about 6 to 18 months) spontaneous desire for each other often reduces.
 This is a normal stage of couple development where spontaneous desire drops off as your relationship develops.